taylorwilsdon/reddacted/README.md

 ### too many requests ###

-This may happen often as reddit performs rate-limiting to it's API.
-This can be solved by either authenticating or simply try again in a few seconds.
+If you're unauthenticated, reddit has relatively low rate limits for it's API.
+Either authenticate against your account, or just wait a sec and  try again.

 ### the page you requested does not exist ###